 The core technology - Direct Separation

-Calix’s technology re-engineers the existing process flows of a traditional calciner, indirectly heating the limestone via a special steel vessel.
+The Calix process engineers the existing process flows of a traditional calciner indirectly heating the limestone via a special steel reactor.
 This unique system enables pure CO2 to be captured as it is released from the limestone, as the furnace exhaust gases are kept separate.
-It is also a solution which requires no additional chemicals or processes, and requires minimal changes to the conventional processes for cement as it simply replaces the calciner.